Gang (film): Plot

 When Gangu is released, he witnesses that Abdul is now driving a taxi, his mother is well looked after and that Nihal and Gary have also started doing business.
-It is when Gangu meets his sweetheart, Sanam (Juhi Chawla), and proposes marriage, and subsequently learns that his friends are working with Girja Singh.
-Nihal and Divya (Ektaa Sohini) marriage begins to fall apart as their child is born handicapped due to the former's drug addiction and later Divya commits suicide with her child.
+It is when Gangu meets Sanam, and proposes marriage, and when Gangu witnesses the team's lavish lifestyle, he is shocked when he realises that his friends are working with Girja Singh again.
+Nihal and Divya's marriage begins to fall apart as their child is born handicapped due to the former's drug addiction and later Divya commits suicide with her child.
 This incident shatters Nihal and he goes on a murder spree, for which he is arrested.
 Girja orders Abdul to kill Nihal, before he gives the statement against him to the court.
 However Abdul, indebted towards their friendship, kills Girja's henchman instead of Nihal.
-Finally, Abdul and Gary decides to surrender to the police for the sake of Gangu and seeks the help of the chief minister (Raza Murad).
+Finally, Abdul and Gary decides to surrender to the police for the sake of Gangu and seeks the help of the chief minister.
 But this displeases the latter as if they are arrested, and they will even testify against him, so he plans to murder the G.A.N.G. with the help of Girja and Tagdu.

-Tagdu kills Gangu's mother in order to weaken the team, but G.A.N.G. finishes the minister's men, including Tagdu and Girja.
+Tagdu kills Gangu's mother in order to weaken the men, but G.A.N.G. finishes the minister's henchmen, including Tagdu and Girja.
+Abdul injures the minister by shooting on his legs, however he escapes from the massacre.
 In the process, Gangu is severely injured and is on his deathbed and asks them for a promise to leave the crime world forever, to which all agree and Gangu dies after.
-The G.A.N.G. is about to surrender to the police, till the point where the minister orders the police for "shoot to kill" and kills them.
+The remaining 3 men were about to surrender to the police, till the point where the minister orders the police for "shoot to kill" and kills them.

 6 years later, Lala kills the minister who had ordered the police force to kill G.A.N.G.
-Lala admits to Sanam that he had killed the minister to end the story so that Gangu's son won't go on the same path as 4 men did.
+Lala admits to Sanam that he had killed the minister to end the story so that Gangu's son won't go on the same path as those 4 men did.
 He later surrenders himself to Shamsher Singh and Sanam shows the photo of the G.A.N.G. to her son, remembering them in peace.